Hybrid Apps vs Native Apps: What’s the Difference?

 Native and web apps are best in security, performance, and user experience, but can be expensive to develop because of a single codebase.

 Both native and hybrid apps have their pros and cons.
-It all depends on a company and what they require.
+It all depends on the company and what they require.

-The questions we provided on the top are there for a reason.
+The questions we provided at the top are there for a reason.
 You can use them to know your answer to hybrid vs. native.

 We hope you’ve found this post helpful.